-Above photo - Entrance to SACI Palazzzo dei cartelloni in the center of Florence
+Above photo: Entrance to SACI Palazzo dei cartelloni in the center of Florence

-Dates: May 17 to June 16, 2013 (4 weeks) We encourage students to participate in Orientation at SACI, May 17-19 - A 6-credit Program - two 3-credit courses run concurrently
+Dates: May 17 to June 16, 2013 (four weeks).
+We encourage students to participate in Orientation at SACI, May 17–19 - A 6-credit Program, two 3-credit courses run concurrently.

-1. Florentine Art & Culture, Museum and Library Research and Documentation now in its 9th year taught by Maria Antonia Rinaldi, Art Historian, University of Florence, and
+1. Florentine Art & Culture, Museum and Library Research and Documentation now in its ninth year taught by Maria Antonia Rinaldi, Art Historian, University of Florence, and

 - Tuition: $6,756 for two 3-credit courses (regular Pratt-SILS tuition)